masterborn/masterborn-blog/src/content/Debunking_the_CTO_myths.md

 There is a lot of confusion regarding the definition of the CTO.
 Some people like to believe a CTO is some kind of mastermind who knows everything about the company’s technology stack.
 But most people have no idea about who a CTO really is.
 Let’s set the record straight.

 **Przemysław Królik:** A CTO is a person working at the interface of business and technology.
 He or she must primarily focus on the company’s business vision – and be able to map out a way to reach it through specific tech.
-Therefore my role as a CTO is to take a "helicopter view" of how the business is managed.
+Therefore my role as a CTO is to have a "helicopter view" of how the business is managed.

 ![1_image](/assets/Debuking_the_CTO_myths/1.jpeg)